artrugh/sitecore/DevFundamentals.10/DockerContainers/1_overview.md

 - **Orchestration**: A management tool for containers.
 It helps to **deploy** and **manage** containers in production (Kubernetes).

+- **ENTRYPOINT**: It is a command to execute when a container is first run.
+All sitecore runtime images have a default one, configured in the Dockerfile instructions.
 ### Benefits of using Container-based Sitecore development

 - No needed installation modules using SIF (Sitecore Installation Framework), SIM (Sitecore Instance Manager), or SIA (Sitecore Install Assistant).